rahvaalgatus/rahvaalgatus/README.md

 ### Autocompiling

-To have the frontend be compiled automatically as you change files, use `autocompile`:
+To have the frontend JavaScripts and stylesheets be compiled automatically as you change files, use `autocompile`:

 ```sh
 make autocompile